-Due to rising community transmission of COVID-19 and to ensure the safest possible environment for patients and staff within Peter Mac, we are now closed to visitors.
+Due to rising community transmission of COVID-19, Peter Mac is now closed to visitors.

 Effective from 4.00pm on Tuesday, 21 September, visitors are not permitted in our inpatient wards - except to visit patients receiving end-of-life care.